twppsn/ppsn/Coding.md

 * Try to use the “@” prefix for string literals instead of escaped strings
 * Use String.Empty
 * Use String.IsNullOrEmpty
-* Use String.Compare with StringComparision
+* Use String.Compare with StringComparision, not the bool overload

-* Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important
+* Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.
 * Do not use var when the type is not apparent from the right side of the assignment
 * Use var in compination with casts, e.g. var test = (Test)GetTest();

 * Use object initializers to simplify object creation

 * Use "as", "(cast)" in the right way
 * Do only use dynamic, when it not avoidable
 * Do not rely on the variable name to specify the type of the variable.
 It might not be correct (e.g. the prefix)